-The Dakota team is committed to supporting users by providing documentation, examples, direct interaction through our mailing list, and fostering community engagement.
+The Dakota team is committed to supporting users by providing documentation, examples, direct interaction through GitHub Discussions, and fostering community engagement.

 When seeking help with Dakota, consider these support mechanisms: